openeuropa/task-runner-drupal-project-symlink/README.md

     ./vendor/bin/run drupal:symlink-project

+You can also prevent files and/or directories from being symlinked by using the following configuration in your `runner.yml` file, as showed in the example below:

+    drupal_project_symlink:
+      ignore:
+        - directory-to-ignore
+        - file-to-ignore.txt

 ## Step debugging

 To enable step debugging from the command line, pass the `XDEBUG_SESSION` environment variable with any value to